Art Elective | 3 Credits

 Healthcare Informatics Data Standards | 3 Credits

-This course examines the importance of consistency in health data, the current data standards, future federal initiatives and the standards lead organizations are using.
+This course examines the importance of consistency in health data, the current data standards, future federal initiatives and standards lead organizations are using.
 An evaluation of ontology, acronyms, coding and classifications systems utilized in health information technology will be evaluated from the perspective of the users of the systems and by those who design and maintain those systems.
-Software applications such as Excel will be introduced and used for assignments.
+Various statistical and data analysis software applications will be utilized.

 Business Systems Analysis and Design in Healthcare | 3 Credits

 This course promotes the conceptual and skill based learning needed to understand the process of analyzing and designing information systems.
 The course focuses on the analysis involved in the systems development process and the steps involved in understanding and modeling the user needs in an information system solution.
 The course will touch on project planning and management aspects and the design of computer programs in order to provide an overview of the whole information system development process.
 Development of architectural diagrams/design will be explored.